buyingsquare/commerce-biz/README.md

 ## Installation or update

-This document is for the latest Aimeos SlimPHP **2017.10 release and later**.
+This document is for the latest Aimeos SlimPHP **2018.10 release and later**.

-- Stable release: 2018.07
-- LTS release: 2017.10
+- LTS release: 2018.10

 This tutorial assumes a directory layout as used in the Slim skeleton application created by: